 Q: What Types of Mattresses Work With Flexible Beds

 This question is one of the most common ones that we have to answer.
 Rightly so, most people assume that having an adjustable bed means that you have to have a special mattress that will flex along with the bed.
 While this is partially true, it is less of an issue that most people think.
 Mattresses for adjustable beds fall into three main categories: innerspring, foam, and hybrid designs that incorporate both innerspring and foam characteristics.
 Mattress choice boils down to what you need out of a mattress.
 If you need firm support, an innerspring mattress is the way to go.
 If you need a mattress that is going to help to relieve joint pain, memory foam may be your best option.
 Again, we encourage you to speak with someone who has intimate knowledge of adjustable beds and can help you make the correct decision.

 Q: Where Can I Buy Adjustable Beds

 There are multiple ways to buy adjustable beds.
 Many online retailers allow for the customization of adjustable beds online and will ship directly to your store.
-On the other hand, brick and mortar stores allow for people to come in and see an adjustable bed before purchasing in order to test out many of the features that may be included with the bed.
+On the other hand, brick and mortar stores allow people to come in and see an adjustable bed before purchasing in order to test out many of the features that may be included with the bed.
 Here at Flexabed, we offer both options.
-Simply visit our website to choose your preferred method and we will match you up with an online retailer or, if you are the type who likes to see a product before you buy it, an authorized dealer who can assist you.
+Simply visit our website to choose your preferred method and we will connect you with an online retailer, or if you are the type who prefers to see a product before you purchase it, we will connect you with an authorized dealer who can assist you.